hyperledgerkochi/KOBVCR/README.md

     - Verifier
     - Holder
     - Verifiable Data Registry
 - The **issuer**, or the authority on some information about a subject (e.g a person), issues a credential containing this information in the form of claims to a holder.
-The **holder** is responsible for storing and managing that credential.
-When a **verifier**, sometimes referred to as a relying party, needs to validate some information, they can request from the holder some data to meet their verification requirements.
-Depending on the capabilities of the underlying technology, the holder is free to present the claims contained in their verifiable credentials using any number of techniques to preserve their privacy.A **Verifiable Data Registry** commonly a decentralized ledger which serves as a system for mediating the creation and verification of issuer identifiers, keys and other relevant data like verifiable credential schemas and revocation registries.
+- The **holder** is responsible for storing and managing that credential.
+- A **verifier**, sometimes referred to as a relying party, needs to validate some information, they can request from the holder some data to meet their verification requirements.
+Depending on the capabilities of the underlying technology, the holder is free to present the claims contained in their verifiable credentials using any number of techniques to preserve their privacy.
+- A **Verifiable Data Registry** commonly a decentralized ledger which serves as a system for mediating the creation and verification of issuer identifiers, keys and other relevant data like verifiable credential schemas and revocation registries.

 ![image of vcr](https://github.com/Noureen124/KOBVCR/blob/master/vcr%20pic.png)